Edinburgh Corporation Tramways

 Edinburgh Corproation tramways conductress

-A blow-up of the photograph of Cable Tram No 205 above showing the conductress.
+An enlargement of the photograph of Cable Tram No 205 above showing the conductress.
 Edinburgh Corporation apparently dispensed with their services relatively quickly after their take-over of the E&DTCo, so it would seem that they simply continued to wear their ex-company uniforms, including the prominent cap badges (see link).

 Edinburgh Corporation Tramways conductress